tcolar/pubg_mobile/play_style.md

 In my opinion it's best is to keep standing and moving in semi random patterns.

+However this is debatable, see the significant recoil effects of crouching or going prone in the recoil page.

 Shooting at center mass : <https://www.youtube.com/watch?v=hh--SvIgxCk>

 #### Going for crates or not